Creative spaces directory

 Turning Point Trust

 Address: The Historic Village, 17th Avenue, Tauranga

 Turning Point is a mental health recovery centre offering a range of services to people with mental health and addiction issues.
 Central to these services is the artspace and gallery, Mind’s Eye.
 Tutors support people to express their creativity through a range of artistic media, including visual and 3D works, fabric, recycling, computers, and mosaics.
 People can participate for pleasure, to sell work or for therapeutic creation.
 Visit the Historic Village or the Turning Point website.

 Contact: Arlene Foster, General Manager | 07 578 6934 | firstname.lastname@example.org

 The Vanessa Lowndes Centre provides day programmes for any person experiencing a physical or intellectual impairment.
 Its programmes include art and craft, computing, gardening, cooking, maintenance, sewing, Te Reo, physical fitness, numeracy and literacy.
 Visit the Vanessa Lowndes Centre website.

 Contact: Laura Biddle, Programme Co-ordinator | 06 868 4232 | email@example.com

 Address: 363 State Highway 2, Main Road, Clive, Hawke's Bay

 At Hohepa Hawke's Bay, community life involves people with intellectual disabilities in daily vocational programmes, ranging from craft skills in weaving and feltmaking to woodwork, candlemaking, farming and stone carving.
-It offers life plans for personal development and achievement in these vocational areas, and these plans are linked to NZQA accredited courses and certificates.
+It offers life plans for personal development and achievement in these vocational areas.
 Products from the farm and craft studios are sold through the onsite shop.
 Visit the Hohepa website.

 Real People @ Mosaic